Senior citizens are the fastest-growing cannabis clientele

 “They care about potency.
 They care about safety,” said Michael Sofis, director of research at Cannabis Public Policy Consulting, a group that works with states.

 Boomers may be relative lightweights, but they have proven resilient cannabis customers.
-Between late 2022 and mid-2023, a period of rising debt and nagging inflation, young-adult customers trimmed their monthly cannabis budgets by 17 percent, Sofis said.
-Cannabis spending by seniors dipped by only 2 percent.
+Between late 2022 and mid-2023, a period of rising debt and nagging inflation, young-adult customers trimmed their monthly cannabis budgets by 17%, Sofis said.
+Cannabis spending by seniors dipped by only 2%.

 Uthe, the Wisconsin farmer, lives on an island of illegal weed, largely surrounded by states where it is legal: Illinois, Michigan and Minnesota.